rjgrajewski/flowjob.it/aws/deployment/scout/README.md

 ---

-**Last Updated**: Based on scraper version with Playwright 1.52.0, Python 3.9, asyncpg 0.29.0
+**Last Updated**: Based on Scout module with Playwright 1.52.0, Python 3.9, asyncpg 0.29.0